kujalk/S3-LifeCycle-RoleAcces/README.md

 Pre-Requisites

-•	Make sure the EKS role is already created.
+•	Make sure the role is already created.
 This template does not create that role

 •	Make sure the particular IAM user who want access to 2nd Bucket is already there and have policy attached to access S3 buckets.
 No any policy will be attached to this user, because this is not requested.
 Anyway, this user cannot access 1st bucket because of S3 Bucket policy in place